A comprehensive guide to all types of background checks

 Firms need to be aware of the regulatory requirements around privacy laws when accessing people's social media accounts.
 Also, several countries/states bar adverse action based on off-work activities/conduct of people.
 The exceptions to this regulation are defined very narrowly, and firms need to be aware of these.
 Following a social media search, a decision not to hire a candidate based on age, race, religion, nationality, gender, sexual orientation, disability, etc., may be deemed discriminatory.
 To prevent legal risk, firms often choose to hire the services of third-party agencies for these checks.

-A social media background check to scan a candidate's social media posts for objectionable behavior reduces risks to brand, reputation, data security, and breach of confidential information.
+A social media background check to scan a candidate's social media posts for objectionable behaviour reduces risks to brand, reputation, data security, and breach of confidential information.

-Generally, professional social media checks use smart-search techniques and behavior analysis tools while also being legislation/HR guidelines-compliant.
+Generally, professional social media checks use smart-search techniques and behaviour analysis tools while also being legislation/HR guidelines-compliant.
 This delivers an objective, regulation-compliant, complete and rounded evaluation of the candidate.

-A check of the candidate's driving record is used to discover details of the candidate's records of traffic accidents, driving record points, driver's license status, instances of 'driving under the influence', and other traffic violations/fines/convictions.
+A check of the candidate's driving record is used to discover details of the candidate's records of traffic accidents, driving record points, driver's licence status, instances of 'driving under the influence', and other traffic violations/fines/convictions.
 A majority of countries/states legally mandate obtaining the candidate's permission to run this check.
-Details of the candidate's name as recorded in the driver's license, date of birth, address, driving license number, place/date of issue, and so on, together with the individual's permission, would be required to undertake the check.
+Details of the candidate's name as recorded in the driver's licence, date of birth, address, driving licence number, place/date of issue, and so on, together with the individual's permission, would be required to undertake the check.
 This is to comply with all the requirements of the applicable fair credit reporting regulations.

 These checks may not be necessary for all positions but are absolutely essential for roles that require the candidate to drive as a part of the role (delivery drivers, transporter, ambulance drivers, etc).